How Capsaicin Burns Body Fat

 Not all capsaicin is the same

-Fresh and dried chili peppers from which capsaicin can be derived Capsaicin is derived from red chili pepper.
-Studies have shown that it is an effective compound to help reduce body weight by promoting energy expenditure.
+Fresh and dried chili peppers are sources of capsaicin.
+Capsaicin is derived from red chili pepper.
+Studies have shown that it is an effective compound for helping to reduce body weight by promoting energy expenditure.
 Regular capsaicin can cause stomach problems.
-This has discouraged people from taking advantage of capsaicin's weight loss benefits.
-In a recent development, a patented process surrounds capsaicin, using a fenugreek galactomannan fiber, enabling sustained, targeted and minimally irritating intestinal delivery.
+This has discouraged people from benefiting from capsaicin’s weight loss benefits.
+In a recent development, a patented process encapsulates capsaicin using a fenugreek galactomannan fiber, enabling sustained, targeted, and minimally irritating intestinal delivery.
 This increases absorption and bioavailability.